ccroberts/geombd/README.md

-# geombd 3.0beta
+# geombd 3.1beta

-test

 GeomBD is a rigid body Brownian dynamics software for determining interenzyme intermediate transfer rates and substrate association rates in biomolecular complexes.
 GeomBD2 supports the <a href="http://dx.doi.org/10.1063/1.446900">NAM method</a> for determining second-order association rate constants.
 In addition, GeomBD2 extends this scheme to quantify intermediate substrate transfer rates in multi-enzyme complexes.
 Thus, simulations in GeomBD2 can proceed through two different configurations: ligand-receptor association, and substrate transfer.
 For both types of simulations, many substrate replicates diffuse in parallel among the spatially fixed, static descriptions of the receptor system.
 <br>

-The following features are included in GeomBD2:
+The following features are included in GeomBD3:

 * Simple rigid body ligand PQR-formatted definitions composed of charged spherical particles.
 * Volume exclusion grids for receptor representation.